 I only played GW1, primarily as a mesmer/monk.
 I didn't have a single direct attack spell, but I was deadly, I would hex enemies, spread the hexes and then detonate the hexes and all the while siphoning energy off enemies and converting it into buffs and heals.

-Fireballs who?I'm failing to writing a blog, specifically about playing games the wrong way
+Fireballs who?I am once again writing a blog, vaguely about playing games the wrong way

 I think the real problem is that magic often shows up in games with other things like swords and physical ranged classes and requires balancing.
 A game that focused solely on being some sort of uber wizard wouldn't need to worry about balancing the different combat classes and could instead focus on all kinds of original and probably over powered wizardy.